 One of the top Southeast Asia experts in the United States, with a long career in the region that spans academia, government and business.
 She was a leading architect of U.S. policy toward Southeast Asia during the Clinton and Bush Administrations and focuses on economic policy making in Indonesia, the Philippines, Thailand and Myanmar.

 Global Chief Economist at Citigroup.
 Formerly Chief Economist at the EBRD and external member of the Monetary Policy Committee of the Bank of England.
 Taught at Princeton, Bristol University, LSE, Yale and Cambridge.

 Ralph Bunche Senior Fellow for Africa Policy Studies

 Adjunct Fellow for Energy

 Former member of the policy planning staff under both Secretaries of State Condoleezza Rice and Hillary Clinton.
-Director of Google Ideas, Google Inc. Author of The New Digital Age.
+Director of Jigsaw, Google Inc. Author of The New Digital Age.